JanuszPelc/StereoTool/README.md

-# JP Stereo Tool

-A native device for Bitwig Studio that fills a gap in its metering options.
+**JP Stereo Tool** is a native device for Bitwig Studio that fills a gap in its metering options.

 Primarily functioning as a stereo balance and phase correlation meter, it helps maintain well-balanced mixes and identify mono compatibility issues.

 Additionally, it offers a few controls for shaping the stereo image, enhancing its utility in everyday music production and sound design tasks.

----

 ![User Interface Overview](Overview.png)